top of page

 Waste disposal

-- Clean or GMO contaminated consumables/gloves should be disposed in the autoclave destruction bags.
-Full destruction bags need to be autoclaved for 30 minutes at 121°C. After autoclaving, the sterilized waste goes in the yellow waste bags and should be disposed it in the red drum in the logistics corner.
+• Clean or GMO contaminated consumables/gloves should be disposed in the autoclave destruction bags.
+Full destruction bags need to be autoclaved for 30 minutes at 121°C. After autoclaving, the sterilized waste goes in the yellow waste bags and should be disposed in the red drum in the logistics corner.

-- GMO contaminated waste that cannot be autoclaved goes in de 50L medical bins with yellow lid.
+• GMO contaminated waste that cannot be autoclaved goes in de 50L gray medical bins.

-- Chemical contaminated waste should be disposed in the 50L black drums (tissues and weighing cups that are contaminated with medium or agar powder can go in the normal waste).
+• Chemical contaminated waste should be disposed in the 50L black drums (tissues and weighing cups that are contaminated with non-hazardous chemicals (medium, glycerol, sugar) go in the normal waste).

 Sustainability